- Our Care Facilities

-The staff are friendly and caring and are supported by two experienced Clinical Managers who have comprehensive on site training.
+The staff are friendly and caring and are supported by two highly experienced Clinical Managers.

 There are the Word Games and Quizzes to keep the brain going, the never-to-be-missed Housie and the popular Exercise and Bowls sessions to keep the body moving .
 We have recently introduced the game of Boccia, which is becoming very popular with our residents.
 Not to be forgotten, there’s time for one-on-one chats with residents who are unable to participate in activities.

 You can also choose from Art and Craft, Cooking or Garden Club and there’s even a Men’s Group (which the ladies are thinking of busting into!)
 We have visiting schools and a variety of demonstrations and the residents all look forward to Robyn from Outreach Therapy bringing her Bichon Frise 'Monty".

 The highlights of our year are the Twilight Evening Dance in March and our Spring Fling in September.
 There is always something fun happening here - just follow the sound of laughter.

 Lady Allum is conveniently situated close to the Milford centre and mall - with supermarkets, banks and shops.
 It is also very close to North Shore Hospital and the medical services along Shakespeare Road.